1jackdev/bankly/README.md

 This app uses Node.js, Express, and Postgres.

-Bankly is meant to mock a barebones internal user website for a bank.
+Bankly is meant to mock a barebones internal user website.

 ## Get Started